iwanders/feature_detector_fast/README.md

 ##### Results without non-maximum supression:
   - OpenCV takes 18'ish milliseconds to run with a threshold of 16, 9/16 consecutive, no nonmax supression.
 This finds 23184 keypoints.
-  - This implementation takes 10'ish milliseconds, with the same parameters.
+  - This implementation takes 6'ish milliseconds, with the same parameters.
 And finds the same 23184 keypoints.
-##### Results with non-maximum supression:
+##### Results with max threshold non-maximum supression:
   - OpenCV takes 31'ish milliseconds to run with a threshold of 16, 9/16 consecutive, nonmax supression using maximum 't' for which it is a keypoint.
 This finds 7646 keypoints.
-  - This implementation takes 14'ish milliseconds, with the same parameters.
+  - This implementation takes 11'ish milliseconds, with the same parameters.
 And finds the same 7646 keypoints.
+##### Results with sum of absolute difference non-maximum supression:
+  - OpenCV does not implement this score function.
+  - This implementation takes 8'ish milliseconds.
+And finds the same 8307 keypoints.

 ## Remarks
   - The current non maximum supression score function is the maximum 't' for which a feature would still be a feature.